DerivBots/Free-Dbots/README.md

 # Why Dobts?
-All the bots are specifically designed to work on Deriv's DBot platform with AI technology, which you can access by <a href="https://dboty.com/Deriv-github">creating an account</a> or <a href="https://dboty.com/Deriv-github">by becoming a partner</a>.
+All the bots are specifically designed to work on Deriv's DBot platform with AI technology, which you can access by <b><a href="https://dboty.com/Deriv-github">creating an account</a></b> or <b><a href="https://dboty.com/Deriv-github">by becoming a partner</a></b>.
 Remember, "Game theory rules everything.
 Come to the game."

 Check the video on how auto-trading Dbot works: https://streamable.com/g27yns